randomgoods/alertmanager-relay/README.md

 # alertmanager-relay

-Simple service to relay alerts from alertmanager to another.
+Simple service to relay alerts from one alertmanager to another.

 ## Usage